Shikarinzikato/a-ha-fandom/README.md

 ## Content

 - All text content on this site has been produced by the author of the project and is based on real events by data found on wikipedia.
+- Wikipedia Link from where the text content was borrowed: https://en.wikipedia.org/wiki/A-ha
+- The text has been rewritten and summarized via the use of microsoft copilot which helped me avoid text overload and help with spacing.
 - The design of the project is inspired a project of spontaneous decisions and completely unplanned.
 Some code has been borrowed from Bro Code to assist with styling inputs for the feedback-form.
 Line: 282 - 284 in style.css
 - The icon displayed in the browser tab is taken from